 Even if you’ve never been to Richmond, it is one of the most central and beautiful locations we could find for everyone in the (very large) 10 greater Bay Area counties.
 There are several ways to get there and back:

-- Morning Schedule – NPS shuttle BART pick up times start at 7:35am and continue on the :05 and :35 of the hour, with the last bus picking up at 10:05am.
-The shuttle will stagger their pick up times at BART with the AC Transit #74 bus so a vehicle is leaving for the Craneway every 15 minutes.
+- NPS shuttle BART pick up times start at 7:37am and continue on the :07 and :37 of the hour, with the last bus picking up at 10:07am.

 Become a sponsor

 Want significant exposure to the thousands of people who work to preserve, steward, manage and connect people to Bay Area lands?
 Become a conference sponsor.
 Check out our sponsorship flyer with levels and recognition benefits.